 Human-computer interaction (HCI) research refers to the design and understanding of technology—its interfaces, interactions and experiences.
-At the University of Auckland, HCI research is happening across computer science, engineering, design, and music, and primarily through three labs: the HCI Lab, the Augmented Human Lab and the Empathic Computing Lab.
+At the University of Auckland, HCI research is happening across computer science, engineering, design, and music, and primarily through two labs: the HCI Lab and the Empathic Computing Lab.
 Our research spans cutting-edge interactions and technologies to strive for positive impact.
 The University of Auckland is ranked #81 worldwide (QS) and our HCI research is published and selected for awards at top venues such as CHI, for e.g. multitasking, gaze-controlled interaction, gamification and user agency.

 Why study HCI?